Deepen your understanding of the importance of graphic communication and immerse yourself in the technologies that are changing the industry.

 This course addresses digital content management through the exploration of media organization and structure.
 Students learn how to use the structure of digital content efficiently in various traditional and emerging publishing solutions and business models.

-Perspectives on Contemporary Media and Communications
+Contemporary Media and Communications

 This course examines publishing’s evolution in response to changes in technology and social habits.
 Students gain an understanding of various publishing structures and publication types through the analysis of audience and content.
 The course covers various forms of books, periodicals, and their role from both historical and contemporary perspectives.
 Topics include: trend recognition, promotion and marketing, materials, processes, typography, copyright issues, and innovations in publishing.